Sylvainyabre/Sylvainyabre/README.md

 - 👋 Hi, I’m Sylvain Yabre, a third-year Computer Science student.
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning backend technologies
+- 🌱 I’m currently learning microservices architecture and mobile development
 - 💞️ I’m looking to collaborate on web and mobile apps
 - 📫 How to reach me sylvainyabre@yahoo.com